What Is A Scion Exchange?

 What will I find at the exchange?

-You will also find some cuttings from evergreen fruiting plants, whole plants, gardening catalogs, seeds, roots, inexpensive information sheets, and sometimes grafting supplies.
+You may also find some cuttings from evergreen fruiting plants, whole plants, roots, seeds, gardening catalogs, inexpensive information sheets, and sometimes grafting supplies.

-If possible, you bring something from your own garden: seeds of your favorite vegetable, cuttings from an heirloom fruit tree, specialties from your family's native country, etc. See the "What to Bring" page for more details.
+If possible, you bring something from your own garden: seeds of your favorite vegetable, cuttings from an heirloom fruit tree, specialties from your family's native country, etc. For more about what to bring (and what NOT to bring), see the "What to Bring" page.

 What if I know nothing about grafting?